freetoexplore/Warm-Up/README.md

 - 👀 I’m interested in data exploration, automation, machine learning and real-time visualization.
 - 🌱 I’m currently learning surfing online scientifically : )
 - 💞️ I’m looking forward to design an interactive and user-friendly product.
 - 📫 How to reach me ...
-Gently star this repo and drop an email to yidangao0129@outlook.com by introducing yourself with reaching purpose.
+Gently star this repo and see if virtuality creates better self-perception.

 *** Premise ***